-A number of approaches were considered for the implementation of cultural learning including fixed lexicons [10, 11], indexed memory [12], cultural artifacts [13, 14] and signal-situation tables [15].
-The approach chosen was the teacher/pupil scenario [16, 17, 11] where a number of highly fit agents are selected from the population to act as teachers for the next generation of agents.
+A number of approaches were considered for the implementation of cultural learning including fixed lexicons [7], [8], emerging lexicons [9], [10], linguistic constraints [11], indexed memory [12], cultural artifacts [13], [14] and signal-situation tables [15].
+The approach chosen was the teacher/pupil scenario [16], [17], [8] where a number of highly fit agents are selected from the population to act as teachers for the next generation of agents.
 Pupils learn from teachers by observing the teacher's verbal output and attempting to mimic it using their own verbal apparatus.
 As a result of these interactions, a lexicon of symbols evolves to describe situations within the population's environment.

-2.2 Connect Four
+B. Connect Four

 The game of connect-four is a two-player game played on a vertical board of 7x6 positions into which pieces are slotted in one of seven available slots.
 Each player is given a number of coloured pieces (one colour per player) and must attempt to create horizontal, vertical or diagonal piece-lines of length four.
 Players place one piece per turn into one of the seven slots.
 The piece then falls onto a free position in the chosen column, creating piles, or towers, of pieces.
 If a column is full, the player must select an available slot.
+The two most popular strategies are outlined below.